TrueFiEng/useDApp/docs/source/guide.rst

 - ``useTokenBalance(tokenAddress, address)``- returns balance of a given token as BigNumber for given address (or undefined)
 - ``useTokenAllowance(tokenAddress, ownerAddress, spenderAddress)`` - returns allowance of a given token as BigNumber for given owner and spender address pair (or undefined)

-Sooner or late you will want to make custom call to a smart contract.
+Sooner or later you will want to make a custom call to a smart contract.
 Use ``useContractCall`` and ``useContractCalls`` for that purpose.
 See section below on creating custom hooks.

 Custom hooks
 ************

-Creating a custom hook with the use of our core hooks is straightforward, as an example let's examine a *useTokenBalance* hook.
+Creating a custom hook with the use of our core hooks is straightforward, for example let’s examine the *useTokenBalance* hook.

 The hook will retrieve a balance of an ERC20 token of the provided address.